injectionmethod/m_Launcher/README.md

 - Does this application connect to any online services? | Somewhat, The only connection this program will ever make provided it is from this repository is to the update server, it is turned off by default
 - Why are certain parts of the UI unfinished? | This is a one man job, I don't have a lot of time to work on the UI with my schedule, hence it remains indev and my main focus till I can sort it out
 - Will there be any social functionality, friends, voice chat etc? | It could easily be done but I dont think it fits with the model I would like, perhaps another application in the future might include this ;)
-- I cant seem to figure out how to add applications, how do I do this? | Find the .exe within the games folder (can be tricky at times), drag and drop the exe into the application
+- I cant seem to figure out how to add applications, how do I do this? | Locate the .exe within the games folder (this can be tricky at times) then drag and drop the exe into the launcher
 - I cant run my game, it throws an error when i launch, what can I do? | Run the m_Launcher executable as administrator and explore the properties of the game via right click if it persists
-- Why is the game importer so run of the mill? | Its being worked on but it is hard with my schedule, a few prototypes got scrapped but the current one is looking good for UI implementation
+- Why is the game importer so run of the mill? | Its being worked on but it is hard with my schedule, a few prototypes got scrapped but the current one is looking good so far
-- Can I inject my hack.dll and not get caught | Yes, provided the game of choice hasnt got a solid hold on detecting LoadLibrary methods, since its open source you can customize the method
+- Can I inject my hack.dll and not get caught | Yes, provided the game of choice hasnt got a solid hold on detecting LoadLibrary methods, since its open source you can customize the functions if you so wish
-- Can I sell this? | Yes, I mean you do you chief but I dont know who would buy it.
+- Can I sell this? | Yes, I mean you do you chief but I dont know who would want to buy it in its current state.
 - What are the thread priorities? | Thread priority is next to useless on modern machines however on older computers they help out a lot, see here: https://shorturl.at/nvyDW